Magayaga/Hyzero/SECURITY.md

 # SECURITY POLICY
 ## Security

-**Magayaga** takes the security of our software products and services seriously, which includes all source code repositories managed through our GitHub profiles and private organizations, which include [Magayaga](https://github.com/magayaga), [Verifo](https://github.com/verifo) (formerly Vancely Repositories), and [OpinionWork](https://github.com/OpinionWork).
+**Magayaga** takes the security of our software products and services seriously, which includes all source code repositories managed through our GitHub profiles and private organizations, which include [Magayaga](https://github.com/magayaga) and [OpinionWork](https://github.com/OpinionWork).

 ## Reporting Security Issues